The Wave (2008 film): Plot

 When Tim and his group of new friends are confronted by a group of angry punks (including those that Tim faced previously), Tim pulls a Walther PP pistol, causing them to back down.
 Tim explains to his shocked friends that the pistol only fires blanks.
 Tim later shows up at Wenger's house, offering to be his bodyguard.
 Although he declines his offer, Wenger still invites Tim in for dinner; this puts further strain on his already tense relationship with his wife, Anke, who thinks his experiment has gone too far.
 Wenger finally asks Tim to leave his house, only to find the next morning that Tim had slept outside on his doorstep.
 Anke, upset upon learning this, tells Wenger to stop the experiment immediately.
 Wenger accuses her of being jealous and insults her dependency on pills.
 Shocked, Anke leaves him, saying the Wave has made him into a terrible person.

-Karo continues her opposition to the Wave, earning the anger of many in the group, who ask her boyfriend, Marco, to do something about it.
+Karo continues her opposition to the Wave, earning the anger of many in the group, who asks her boyfriend, Marco, to do something about it.
 A water polo competition is due to happen later that day, and Wenger asks the Wave to show up in support of the team.
 Karo and Mona, denied entry to the competition by members of The Wave, sneak in another way in order to distribute anti-Wave fliers.
 Members of the Wave notice this and scramble to retrieve the papers before anybody reads them.
-In the chaos, Sinan starts a fight with an opposing team member, the two almost drowning each other.
+In the chaos, Sinan starts a fight with an opposing team member, with the two almost drowning each other as a result.
 Members of the Wave in the stands begin to violently shove one another.
 After the match, Marco confronts Karo and accuses her of causing the fight.
 She replies that the Wave has brainwashed him completely.
 He slaps Karo, causing her to get a nosebleed.
 Unsettled by his own behaviour, Marco approaches Wenger and asks him to stop the project.
 Wenger seemingly agrees and calls a rally for the Wave members for the following day in the school's auditorium.